-1 Maharishi School Trust has considerable reliance on government funding through the ESFA.
-In 2017/18, approximately 95% (1.3% more than 2016/17) of the School's income was publicly funded and this requirement is expected to continue.
-A particular evolving risk results from funding reform-the school has not been noticeably disadvantaged during the transition phase of the New National Funding Formula being introduced by the ESFA.
-The school is monitoring the direction of the NFF in order to be prepared for any significant changes in the current situation.
+- 1 Maharishi School Trust has considerable reliance on government funding through the ESFA.
+In 2018/19, approximately 90.2% (as in 2017/18) of the School's income was publicly funded and this requirement is expected to continue.
+A particular risk could have resulted from funding reform, however the school was not disadvantaged during the transition phase of the New National Funding Formula introduced by the ESFA. - 2 The decision by Lancashire County Council to reduce split site funding by approximately 50% will impact on funding from next year.
+Changes to the Teachers' Pensions employers' contribution have been funded by the ESFA, for the time being at least.
+The school is optimistic about the recent funding increases announced by Nick Gibb, the Minister for school standards, which will cover the reduction in the split-site funding and should improve our overall financial position.